blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 It should look something like this, but with different numbers:
 ```
-# cat /var/mango-explorer/id.json
+# cat ~/mango-explorer/id.json
 [166,81,103,111,69,211,162,167,170,195,187,147,198,66,207,254,111,165,74,24,53,240,172,184,88,93,123,9,212,63,129,100,79,121,76,191,160,172,186,119,139,5,119,189,44,192,176,241,32,118,41,15,108,49,7,162,213,238,6,100,23,184,198,118]
 ```
 Yes, that’s the actual secret key of the account.

-Import that secret key into [Sollet](https://www.sollet.io/) by clicking 'Account', 'Add Account', entering a name into the Name field ('Marketmaker' perhaps?), turning the 'Import Private Key' slider to On, and pasting in that JSON array of the secret key (the bit that starts '[166,81,103,111...' above) into the field that says 'Paste your private key here'.
-Then click the 'Add' button.
+Import that secret key into [Sollet](https://www.sollet.io/) by clicking ‘Account’, ‘Add Account’, entering a name into the Name field (‘Marketmaker’ perhaps?), turning the ‘Import Private Key’ slider to On, and pasting in that JSON array of the secret key (the bit that starts ‘[166,81,103,111...’ above) into the field that says ‘Paste your private key here’.
+Then click the ‘Add’ button.
 You can now switch Sollet to devnet (the selector is at the top-right) and use your new devnet account to sign transactions.
-(You'll need this later for the faucet.)
+(You’ll need this later for the faucet.)

 # 5. 🎱 Common Command Parameters